townxelliot/zerocity-gazetteer/src/nectar_for_the_sigilant.md

 The PCs may realise Atten is dead and has been replaced by a mimic.

+### Atten's camp

-On searching the camp, they may find his sky ladder artifact, along with several oxygen masks.
+On searching the camp, the PCs may find his sky ladder artifact, along with several oxygen masks and a map of the local area (see ???the_abyss.jpg).
 He also has a 2 flatteners, which could be used to defeat the Living Prison and/or the Eyve.
 There are numerous other bits and pieces, including single-use firesticks, lab apparatus, photographs of the creatures in the ecosystem, rations etc.

 **Sky ladder**: A grey box 1 x 1 x 0.5m in size.
 When activated, a ladder of pure energy emerges from the top and extends vertically into the sky.
 It can be stopped at any desired height.
 The maximum height it can reach is 2km (note that humans can breathe with minor effort at this height, even though the air is thinner).
 Seemingly any number of humanoids can grab the ladder as it extends and be carried up with it.
 Note that the ladder only extends vertically, so the box has to be positioned almost underneath the point you're trying to reach.
 It also appears to have its own stabilisers, so it isn't affected by even the strongest wind or physical force.